-- 1. use the appropriate forms and follow current instructions issued by DDSD to submit an ISP and budget for approval; - 2. complete required trainings on budget submission process as determined by DDSD; - 3. work with the respective DDSD Regional Office for approval of a special review when an imminent review, waiver of established timelines, or retroactive approval is needed; - 4. provide a letter of justification for Regional Office approval of any special instructions and complete remediation activities required by the Regional Office if a pattern of untimely submissions is identified; and - 5. register for and use the TPA required portals or secure email systems to submit LOC packets and budgets.
+- 1. use the appropriate forms and follow current instructions issued by DDSD to submit an ISP and budget for approval; - 2. complete required trainings on budget submission process as determined by DDSD; - 3. work with the respective DDSD Regional Office for approval of a special review when a retroactive approval is needed; - provide a letter of justification for Regional Office approval of any special instructions and complete remediation activities required by the Regional Office if a pattern of untimely submissions is identified; and - 5. register for and use the TPA required portals to submit LOC packets and budgets.